Seneca-Scholars/SS-Status-C6/status.md

 8/4 We went over more react concepts today.
 We talked more about promises and how the callback is a function that is run.
 We also talked about dot notation to render specific data.
 In labs with Jaime we talked a bit about next js.
 We talked about importing default items vs importing specific named items.
 I also talked with Ethan today about Figma and watched a video of a Figma introduction.

 8/5 Today we went over NextJS.
 I learned that next js is a framework that helps to build projects.
 We went over components and how to add them into different pages.
 I practiced this concept by importing a weather page.tsx into my main page.tsx that way I could access the weather page by clicking a button.

+8/6 FUN WEDNESDAY we went to whirleyball and played about five rounds.
+It was very fun and a great team bonding experience.
+Today was Josh last day so we also celebrated that and we bid him farewell and good luck in school.

+8/7 Today Wajiw went over how to navigate from one page to another page using the Link tag in next js.
+We then practiced this by making our personal projects into next js projects and I made a button that navigated from my specific recipes pages back to home using the Link tag.
+We also went more into the root file of a next js project and the hierarchy of the files.
+I learned that layout.tsx is the root and when it calls its children it is pulling code from page.tsx into the file.